 The agenda of the meeting was shared with board members at the last minute.

-The first project proposed is the doubling of the railway line from Castle Rock to Kulem and a stretch of the South Western Railway line from Kalay to Margao.
+The proposed doubling of the railway line is from Castle Rock to Kulem and a stretch of the South Western Railway line from Kalay to Margao.
 In connection with this, a total of 54,860 trees have been marked for felling, affecting 136.4827 ha of protected forests in Mollem National Park and Mahavir Wildlife Sanctuary.

 The second proposal is the four-laning of the existing NH-4A in Anmod-Mollem region adjoining the Goa and Karnataka border.
 A total of 32.085 ha of forest land has been earmarked for use after felling 12,000 trees.

 The last project proposed in this region is the laying of a 400 KV transmission line in the village of Xeldem.
 The line will run from Dharwad in Karnataka to Goa and will affect 48.30 ha of forest area and result in the felling of another 15,777 trees.

 Trees, water, wildlife